-If you’re planning a trip to Slovakia and wondering whether or not you need ETIAS authorization, you’re not alone.
+If you’re planning a trip to Slovakia and wondering whether or not you need ETIAS approval, you’re not alone.

 Slovakia, a landlocked country in central Europe, offers majestic mountain views, historic towns with cobblestone streets, beautiful castles, and more.
 It’s no wonder millions of tourists make Slovakia their destination each and every year.